imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ### Error Handling

-Error handling is very important ,if you building application.
+Error handling is very important if you building application.
 Python also allows the error handling

 ~~~